fbpx

 How do you lower alkalinity without lowering pH?

 Total alkalinity and pH are so closely related that it’s very challenging to lower the alkalinity without lowering pH.
-So adding acid to the pool will reduce the total alkalinity, but it will also reduce your pH.
+So, adding acid to the pool will reduce the total alkalinity, but it will also reduce your pH.
 If you need to raise the pH after using acid, you can aerate your pool water.
 This will bring the pH back up without affecting the alkalinity.

 Does baking soda lower alkalinity in a pool?

 No, baking soda will not lower your alkalinity levels.
 When you add baking soda or sodium bicarbonate to your pool water, it will raise both your alkalinity and pH.
-Baking soda is great for pool owners to have on hand as a substitute for alkalinity increaser.
+Baking soda is great for pool owners to have on hand as a substitute for an alkalinity increaser.
 And soda ash, a.k.a. sodium carbonate, is another option for raising your alkalinity and pH.
 But again, neither will lower high alkalinity levels.

 Matt Giovanisci, Founder and CEO of Swim University

-Matt Giovanisci is the founder of Swim University® and has been in the pool and spa industry since 1993.
-Since then, his mission is to make pool and hot tub care easy for everyone.
-And each year, he continues to help more people with water chemistry, cleaning, and troubleshooting.
+Matt is the founder of Swim University.
+He's been in the pool industry since 1993.
+His mission is to make pool care easy for everyone.
+Each year, he continues to help more people with water chemistry, cleaning, and troubleshooting.

 Featured Pool Products